 16.10.2019 – On 16 October 2019, the Committee of Ministers of the Council of Europe awarded the Council of Europe Landscape Award to the "Renaturation of the watercourse of the Aire" project.
 With this flagship project of the Republic and Canton of Geneva, Switzerland participated for the first time in this important competition.
 This project has not only created a valuable habitat for plants and animals, but also a popular recreational space.
 The preservation of the old man-made channel also makes from it a place of cultural history.

 Canalised or renatured – or both?
 The Aire is a small river that rises in France at the foot of Mont Salève, flows through the Geneva Basin and joins the River Arve in the Geneva agglomeration.
 Rather than simply reversing the original canalisation, the renaturation project has left it as a cultural and historical marker of man's influence on the region.
-The result is a fine example of the preservation of a cultural landscape that combines both recreational and ecological needs.
-The 'Revitalisation of the River Aire' project is now set to become Switzerland's first ever entry into the Council of Europe's Landscape Award.
+The 'Renaturation of the watercourse of the Aire' project is a fine example of the preservation of a cultural landscape that combines both recreational and ecological needs.

 Human interventions and their effects

 Canalisation of the River Aire began in the late 19th century and was long considered an engineering success: a five-kilometre stretch of the watercourse was channelled, eliminating the threat of flooding, and the former wetland turned into fertile farmland.
 At that time, the radical changes caused to the landscape and the flora and fauna living along the once meandering river were deemed of lesser importance.

 In recent years, however, our understanding of the natural world has evolved: the realisation that there are limits to how much we can control nature has led to calls for rivers to be given more space again in order to strengthen natural processes and the interactions integral to biodiversity.